Advancing Behavioral Health for Eastern North Carolina

 Overview

-ECU Health and Acadia Healthcare are excited to announce the formation of a new joint venture to build a brand new, state-of-the-art, 144-bed behavioral health hospital, centrally located in the medical district of Greenville, less than a mile from ECU Health Medical Center.
+In summer of 2022, ECU Health and Acadia Healthcare announced the formation of a joint venture to build a brand new, state-of-the-art, 144-bed behavioral health hospital, centrally located in the medical district of Greenville, less than a mile from ECU Health Medical Center.

 Is this a merger?
 Is ECU Health being acquired?